Skip to main content

 Leverage Native Targeting Capabilities

 daily.dev Ads offers advanced targeting features tailored specifically for developers.
-With access to 1 in 50 developers worldwide and over 1 billion platform interactions to date, it provides a rich dataset for precise audience segmentation.
+With access to 1 in 50 developers worldwide and over 1 billion platform interactions to date, it provides a rich dataset for precise audience segmentation [1].

 • Interest-based segmentation: Use real behavioral data to identify developers exploring particular technologies or domains.
 This allows you to target users based on their actual content consumption habits.

-• Geographic flexibility: Whether you're running region-specific campaigns or aiming for global reach, the platform's geographic targeting capabilities let you tailor your strategy to meet your goals.
-This is especially helpful for companies testing demand in new regions or expanding internationally.
+• Geographic flexibility: Whether you're running region-specific campaigns or aiming for global reach, the platform's geographic targeting capabilities let you tailor your strategy to meet your goals - when they are actively engaging with personalized feeds, browsing technical content, and [1].
+This timing is ideal for introducing new technologies or solutions to an audience ready to learn and adopt.

 Additionally, the platform's 40% power user base consists of highly engaged developers who frequently consume technical content and evaluate tools.
-These users often influence technology decisions within their organizations, making them prime targets for B2B developer-focused products.
+These users often influence technology decisions within their organizations, making them prime targets for B2B developer-focused products [1].

 Optimize Ad Creative for Developer Engagement

-Use Technical Language and Problem-Solving Focus
+Once you’ve nailed down your audience, the next step is Use Technical Language and Problem-Solving Focus

 When speaking to developers, clarity is king.
 Skip the buzzwords and focus on the real, measurable benefits your product brings to the table.
 Instead of vague claims like "game-changing solution", showcase how your tool improves workflows or solves specific pain points.

 "DevRel: Are you speaking to your true audience?
 Adapt or fall behind.
 AI agents are now the first to read your docs and touch your platform - not developers.
 DevRel must adapt by writing for machines: structured, unambiguous, and pattern-rich.
-If the agent doesn't get it, the developer never will." - Nimrod Kramer, daily.dev
+If the agent doesn't get it, the developer never will." - Nimrod Kramer, daily.dev Tailor Content and Visuals

 Once your messaging is fine-tuned, back it up visually.
 Developers are drawn to content that feels familiar and relevant to their world.
 Incorporate elements like code snippets, architecture diagrams, or terminal screenshots to demonstrate real-world application.
 These visuals instantly signal that you understand their needs.

 For U.S.-based developers, consider referencing tools and challenges they’re likely familiar with.
-Mention platforms like GitHub or AWS, and touch on issues many American tech teams face, such as scaling infrastructure, meeting compliance standards, or managing remote teams effectively.
+Mention platforms like AWS, and touch on issues many American tech teams face, such as scaling infrastructure, meeting compliance standards, or managing remote teams effectively.

 Keep your visuals clean and functional.
 Developers prefer interfaces that prioritize clarity and usability.
 Stick to familiar aesthetics - think dark mode themes inspired by popular IDEs or terminal layouts.
 Real screenshots of your product in action can go a long way in building trust.